Brownsea Open Air Theatre

+In 2024 it was announced that, due to demands made by the National Trust, BOAT would no longer be able to perform on Brownsea Island in their usual format with a raked auditorium, set and full stage lighting.
+It was concluded that a reduced scale production on the island would prove uneconomic, so BOAT took the difficult decision to look for an alternative venue on the mainland.

+Canford School will play host to BOAT in 2025.
+Plans for 2026 and beyond are still under consideration.

 Critical acclaim

 BOAT receive excellent national and regional coverage, and have been featured in The Guardian as one of the UK's Top 10 Open Air Theatre Venues, listed second to the Minack Theatre in Porthcurno, Cornwall.

 In 2009 BOAT was included in Debrett's list of the top five things to do in England and in 2019 Woman's Weekly featured BOAT as one of the Top 5 Open Air Theatres in the UK.

 Productions

-In 2023 BOAT are staging Romeo and Juliet, with Macbeth planned for 2024.